hapax/hapax.github.io/assets/teaching.md

 [Tennakone and Pieris (1978)](https://eric.ed.gov/?id=EJ180235).
 We'll see how the size of spherical moth balls really changes with time.
-We can then use this information to experimentally determine microscopic properties of air, just by waiting to see how long it takes for a moth ball to decay!
+Students can use this information to experimentally determine microscopic properties of air, just by waiting for a moth ball to decay!

 <figure>
     <div style="text-align:center"><img src ="/images/posts/moth-ball.png"